devonhk/old_pydo.github.io/blog/portfolio.md

 I had solved the problem yet nobody would use my script.
 I realized quickly that they were all scared of using CLI applications.

-I believe the solution to this provide is to provide a simple graphic interface with no software to install.
+I believe the solution is to provide a simple graphic interface with no software to install.
 So I wrote a simple webapp to do just that.

 ---